 Birth Father is Completely Out of the Picture

-It is natural to feel discouraged if the father of your child is nowhere to be found.
-However, American Adoptions has worked with thousands of women who did not have contact with the father of their baby, whether it was by choice or because they did not know who the father was.
+It is natural to feel discouraged if the father of your child absents himself from the picture once a baby is on the way.
+It is not your job to search for an uncooperative or uninterested father.
+American Adoptions has worked with thousands of women who did not have contact with the father of their babies, whether it was by choice or because they did not know who or where the father was.

 If the father of your baby isn't in the picture, your Adoption Specialist will explain your rights and responsibilities according to your state's law.
 Your Adoption Specialist will also be able to explain to you how the adoption process works when the birth father is unknown or cannot to be located.